Meal prep hacks include cooking for the whole week, preparing simple meals, buying seasonal products, visiting the farmer’s market, and much more.

 9. Buy Ingredients In A Large Amount

 We did mention that you have to cook a large quantity of food at one time.
 When there is more food, there will be leftovers as well.
 Do not throw away these leftovers.
-Instead, store them in a separate container.
+Use them to create new dishes, or just to heat up and eat as is.

 Cooking might seem time-consuming to some and others might think that making dishes will cost big money.
 But if you follow the meal prep hacks listed here, you will realize how efficiently and easily you can cook.